pusher/pusher-websocket-dotnet/README.md

 There are two modes for creating channel subscriptions
 * Pre-connecting: setup all subscriptions first and then connect using `Pusher.ConnectAsync`.
 This is a purely asynchronous model.
 The subscriptions are created asynchronously after connecting.
 Error detection needs to be done via the error delegate `Pusher.Error`.
 * Post-connecting: setup all subscriptions after connecting using `Pusher.ConnectAsync`.
 This is a partly synchronous model.
 The subscriptions are created synchronously.
-The error handling is different because if calling the `SubscribeAsync` method fails; for example, the user is not authorized, an exception will be thrown.
+If the method call fails; for example, the user is not authorized, an exception will be thrown.
 You will also receive an error via the delegate `Pusher.Error`.

 ### Error handling